TanStack/router/docs/api/router/lazyRouteComponentFunction.md

 title: lazyRouteComponent function
 ---

+> 🧠 **If you are using file-based routing, it's recommended to use the `createLazyFileRoute` function instead.**

-The `lazyRouteComponent` function can be used to create a code-split route component that can be preloaded using a `component.preload()` method.
+The `lazyRouteComponent` function can be used to create a one-off code-split route component that can be preloaded using a `component.preload()` method.

 ### Options